kubernetes-study-guide/Kubernetes-Study-Guide/Section-01-Course-Overview/02_User_Requirements/course_notes.md

 ## User requirements

+You need to be proficient in:

 1. Linux
 2. Docker
-3. Cloud Infrastructure (Nice to have)
+3. Cloud Infrastructure (nice to have)